hejeher228/Shadowmini/README.md

 # Shadowmini
-Shadowmini is a website with artificial intelligence Google Gemini 2.5 - Flash, but with my interface
+Shadowmini is a website with AI Google Gemini 2.5 - Flash, but with my interface